raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

   !containsCycle(positionsOf(game))
 {% endhighlight %}

-Now, there is another "flaw" that I deliberately inserted, namely that the Carpenter treats the game as an ordered collection, but the verbal description of the problem presents the directions as a *stream*. meaning, you should not be able to create two independent iterators over the elements.
+Now, there is another "flaw" that I deliberately inserted, namely that the Carpenter treats the game as an ordered collection, but the verbal description of the problem presents the directions as a *stream*.
+Meaning, you should not be able to create two independent iterators over the elements.

-There is at least one more flaw in the code as presented in the post, but I can saw outright that all other flaws are my fault, not the fictitious Carpenter's fault.
+There is at least one more flaw in the code as presented in the post, but I can say outright that *all other flaws are my fault as an imperfect author*, not the fictitious Carpenter's fault.
 FWIW, here is how I could clean up the Carpenter's solution, with a little refactoring to make it easier to test:

 {% highlight javascript %}
 const MOVE = {